IgnacioNogueira/IgnacioNogueira/README.md

 <img src="https://github.com/IgnacioNogueira/Profile-images/blob/main/Profile%20picture.jpg?raw=true" alt="Ignacio's Profile" width="800" height="400">

-I will share all my projects that I've been working on with a lot of dedication throughout my beautiful career as a computer engineering student.
+I will share all my projects that I've been working on with a lot of dedication throughout my beautiful career as a software engineering student.

 ¡Hope that all that I working on likes you!